Alfredo Benipayo

 Alfredo Logronio Benipayo (born December 10, 1938) is the former Dean of the University of Santo Tomas Faculty of Civil Law, the oldest law school in the Philippines.
 He is a former magistrate and a respected law professor and bar reviewer in the country.

 Early life and education

 Benipayo was born in Manila.
 His parents are Celedonio A. Benipayo, who was born in Polangui, Albay and Amada Logronio, from Bacon, Sorsogon.
 He is married to Rowena Hizon Castro, daughter of the late Chief Justice Fred Ruiz Castro, 1976–1979.
 The spouses Benipayo, are blessed with children Maria Cristina (Tina), Alfredo Ramon, Jr. (Oggie), Maria Beatrice Regina (Triccie), Maria Bianca Rebecca (Becca) and Maria Elissa Veronica (Rica).

 Benipayo graduated elementary at Francisco Balagtas Elementary School (1945–1950), and high school at the University of Santo Tomas (1950–1954).
 He earned his Bachelor of Arts, at UST (1954–1958) magna cum laude, and his Bachelor of Laws (LL.B.) degree from the University of Santo Tomas Faculty of Civil Law (1958–1962), cum laude.
-He passed the Philippine Bar Examination on September, 1962 with 79.5% bar rating.
+He passed the Philippine Bar Examination in September 1962 with 79.5% bar rating.